sunku/sdk-guide-draft/unity_eng.md

 ```

 - If you already have your own GCMReceiver and GCMIntentService classes, you only need to put some SDK codes in your own GCMIntentService class.
 - If you haven't implemented any GCM classes yet, you will need to write your own GCM classes in java code.
 Please use our 'Android Plugin Project' in our unity plugin folder.
-After imporitng the sample project in Eclipse ADT, you will need to rename packages in **/src** and **/gen** to your own package name.
+After importing the sample project in Eclipse ADT, you will need to rename packages in **/src** and **/gen** to your own package name.
 Also make sure you need to rename 'YOUR.PACKAGE.NAME' in AndroidManifest.xml above.

 2) Implement CustomGCMIntentService